chuyik/jekyll-foundation-sass-compass-base/README.md

   ```

 ## Done? ##
-Open [http://localhost:4000](http://localhost:4000), and congrats if you can see the alert comes up like this.
+Open [http://localhost:4000](http://localhost:4000), and congrats if you can see the alert comes up like this, and no error msgs on cmd.

 ![Screenshot](screenshot/screenshot-1.png)